-On August 13, 1998 the Rolling Stones gave a great show in Moscow.
-This was the first visit to Russia in the history of famous musicians.
-The long-awaited coming of band to the country was made during the legendary world tour – Bridges to Babylon 97-98.
-It was the greatest event for true fans of the Rolling Stones creativity and just lovers of real live rock music.
+On August 13, 1998, the Rolling Stones gave a great show in Moscow.
+It was the first visit to Russia in the history of famous musicians.
+The long-awaited visit was made during the legendary world tour – Bridges to Babylon 97-98.
+It was the greatest event for true fans of the Rolling Stones’ creativity and real live rock music.
 The organizer of the concert was the Moscow company Silence Pro.
-JSA Stage Company was invited to work for this event, as company by local production and support of staging.
+JSA Stage Company was invited to work for this event, as a company by local production and support of staging.

-It was our third strong job in the big project of a world star of high level (before was: Michael Jackson – 1996 and Jean Michel Jarre -1997).
+It was our third strong job in a big project with a world star of high level (before was: Michael Jackson – 1996 and Jean Michel Jarre -1997).
 We successfully coped with our task and our team outstripped all working schedules of production.
 We were lucky enough to work on this project with Jake Berry – an outstanding personality in this business.
-From the side of JSA worked about 500 people including the team: staff of managing, scaffolders, stagehands and crew for all local services of technical and other matters.
+From the side of JSA worked with about 500 people including the team: staff of managing, scaffolders, stagehands, and crew for all local services of technical and other matters.

-During the preparation and installation works there was a lot of new and interesting for our team.
-There were also amusing moments: In russia there was at that time no professional cover for the stadium fields and had to get out of the situation.
+During the preparation and installation works, there were a lot of new and interesting for our team.
+There were also amusing moments: In Russia, there was at that time no professional cover for the stadium fields, and had to get out of the situation.
 Especially remembered “Plywood Madness” – the project used a lot of plywood to cover the treadmills and other areas.
 “Bridges to Babylon” – for a young company this was a great experience and became the next bridge to professional life in the future!

-Special thanks: JSA Team of that period (especial – Natsha Korchagina (Lukianova), Natasha Kozmina, Andrey Sukharev, Mikhail Kapnik, Alexander Gunyaev, Igor Vereshchagin, Marek Spindovsky and many others
+Special thanks: JSA Team of that period (especially – Natasha Korchagina (Lukianova), Natasha Kozmina, Andrey Sukharev, Mikhail Kapnik, Alexander Gunyaev, Igor Vereshchagin, Marek Spindovsky, and many others

 Below you can see the exclusive archive photos from this project.
-All photos published here are the property of Alexander Szrizhak and stored in the archive of the JSA Stage Company.
+All photos published here are the property of Alexander Strizhak and are stored in the archive of the JSA Stage Company.
 Most of them were published for the first time.